 - Staying at home as much as possible.

-If symptoms of a viral infection appear and patients have traveled to a high-risk area in the past 40 days, they should self-isolate at home for 14 days.
-They should maintain their daily care regimens and speak to their healthcare providers for any specific queries about their personal health.
+If symptoms of a viral infection appear, patients should self-isolate at home for 14 days.
+They should maintain their daily care regimens and speak to their healthcare providers about any specific concerns.

-If they show symptoms of COVID-19, they should avoid coming in contact with the patient until the self-isolation period is complete.
+Family members or caregivers who show symptoms of COVID-19 or who have been diagnosed with the virus should avoid coming in contact with the patient until the self-isolation period is complete.

 What should sick individuals do?